How to Rock a Budget Watch With Your Custom Suit

 You can either pick them up for as little as $10 at Jcrew, P&B, or Amazon.
 By taking a $30 timex and adding a few interchangeable NATO straps to the mix you turn a budget watch into a versatile statement piece that’ll stretch across your entire wardrobe.

 Looking to dress up your look even more?
 Swap out that nylon strap for a leather one for something that’ll make your look a little more boardroom appropriate.

 Removing and Changing the Watch Strap:

 To remove the original watch strap of your watch, you can either visit any watch store/repair shop to have them quickly removed or do it yourself with a spring bar tool.
 Here’s an excellent video that guides you through the process.
-It should take no longer than 5 minutes:

 If your watch strap is too long on your wrist, check out this video of a clever method for cutting and shortening any nylon strap.

 Don’t be afraid to go bold.
 Whereas the rules for an attractive tailored suit are well-defined, the watch strap is an area where you can have a lot more freedom to take some chances.
 Go for that fresh orange color nylon strap with your serious dark suit–break some rules, show some color, maybe offend some watch snobs and have some fun.
 In the end, that’s what style’s about.

 Got any questions or comments on watch straps, budget watches, custom suits, or all of the above?
 Leave a comment below or email us at firstname.lastname@example.org and we’d be happy to chat!

 We'll send you style advice and intel for the modern man.